 - Inadequate surveillance

 Given the sheer size and weight of truck accidents, the injuries victims sustain are often catastrophic, if not fatal.
-Some of the physical injuries our firm helps victims recover for include:
+Some of the physical injuries our Long Island truck accident lawyers help victims recover for include:

 - Traumatic brain injuries

 - Facial injuries

 However, the harm goes beyond the physical.
 When people sustain severe trauma, the emotional ramifications can be substantial.
 Truck accident victims often experience depression, anxiety disorders, and post-traumatic stress disorder due to their injuries.
 This can affect their relationships, family life, and their ability to function at full capacity at work.
 The road to recovery can be long and challenging, and it can take some time for injured and disabled victims to regain a sense of normalcy after a truck accident.

 Then there are the financial implications that can cause serious financial hardship: